Irreligion in Belgium

 Irreligion in Belgium pertains to citizens of Belgium that are atheist, agnostic, or otherwise unaffiliated with any religion.
-Irreligion is the second most common religious stance in Belgium, following Catholicism.
+Most inhabitants of Belgium are irreligious.
+The largest religion remains Catholicism.

 History

 The Constitution of Belgium guaranteed the right to freedom of religion when it was enacted in 1831.
 Articles 19-21 provide for protections of secularism: the Constitution of Belgium guarantees the freedom of worship and its public practice, forbids the obligation of any religious practices, and disallows government intervention or involvement in a religion's leadership.

 The First School War was a dispute between Catholicism and secularism in schools in the 1880s.
 The dispute was revived in the Second School War in the 1950s.

 Demographics

 Religion has declined in Belgium, though Catholicism still remains large among the Belgian population.
-As of 2018, 29.3% of Belgians are irreligious.
-20.2% of Belgians identify as not religious, while 9.1% identify as atheist.
+In 2021, the Eurobarometer survey found that 41% of Belgians considered themselves irreligious.
+26% of Belgians identified as non-believer or agnostic, while 15% identified as atheist.